Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section H: Tracking diversity scores against citation counts
+# Section H: Citation diversity scores over citation counts
 In the following figures, quartiles of diversity scores are tracked against citation counts for the complete data set.
 Instead of sampling papers by citation groups in the previous section, we include all papers in the study in the following analysis and all citation counts (not groups).
 This is plotted for various combinations of diversity measure, citing entity and publication year.